 Although restoration and preservation may sound similar, they have very different meanings.
 Restoration is an act to renew or repair something that’s been damaged or fallen into disrepair.
 On the other hand, preservation is an act to maintain or safeguard against damage or disrepair.
 Within you, you have access to all the traits you need to build your character; but some traits are to be restored, others are to be preserved.
 Your North Node highlights those traits you must work to restore in you that have been damaged.
 Your South Node highlights those traits you must work to preserve in you that are good and perhaps developed, but could suffer from overuse.

 I can use an analogy to illustrate how to look at this different view.
 Let’s say you inherit two antique chairs.
-One is in bad shape, but could be beautiful if you do the work to RESTORE it.
+One is from your grandma’s basement and is in bad shape, but could be beautiful if you do the work to RESTORE it.
 These are like the traits of your North Node.
-The other antique chair is in great shape, but will get worn down if you don’t act to PRESERVE it.
+The other antique chair is from an antique furniture seller like antiques world in England and is in great shape, but will get worn down if you don’t act to PRESERVE it.
 These are like the traits of your South Node.
 You generally have to work much harder to restore than to preserve.
 However, if you work to restore what you should preserve instead, you could damage your “chair.”
 Similarly, if you preserve what you should restore, you won’t improve the value or condition of your “chair.”
 You and your life are the “chair.”
 You are attempting to balance everything out.

 This last point is vital because often the South Node is perceived as something from which you must completely distance yourself or avoid.
 It’s just the opposite.
 In fact, you have to be extra careful that you’re not caught disavowing or neglecting well-developed traits within you.
 The balance comes from building up both our strengths and weaknesses, in how we both preserve and restore.